-Roman Viktyuk has already addressed the topic of Artist and Power in several performances, i.e. The Master and Margarita, Salome, King Harlequin.
-Now Viktyuk gives a different perspective to the theme in Andrey Maksimov’s play Masquerade of Marquis de Sade.
-Will the character succeed to get out of the hands of “the high and mighties”, avoid the temptation to be “one of them” or to be side by side.
-The theme of Artist and Power is very important today, this very idea makes people to go out to the streets and the squares.
-And the eternal question remains: “Who wins?”.
-Question without answer.
+Roman Viktyuk has already addressed the subject of artist vs. power in several of his works, i.e. The Master and Margarita, Salome or King Harlequin.
+Now, Viktyuk shares a different perspective on this theme in Andrey Maksimov’s play Marquis de Sade’s Masquerade.
+Will the character succeed to get out of the hands of “the high and mighties”, avoid the temptation to be “one of them”, stand side by side and enjoy the same privileges?

 Cast and Characters